 If you are looking for a peaceful location, the Azores are quiet enough when it comes to nightlife and tourism so that your summertime days and nights are not punctuated by noise and crowds.

 At the same time, the islands have been well discovered and are beloved by visitors from many nations so that there is still plenty to do and see to stop you from getting bored!

-If you enjoy golf and had considered living in Portugal because of the number of incredible courses there are particularly in the Algarve, you’ll be please to know there are a fair few fairways in the Azores too.
+If you enjoy golf and had considered living in Portugal because of the number of incredible courses there are, particularly in the Algarve, you’ll be pleased to know there are a fair few fairways in the Azores too.

 You can try the Balalha or Furnas Golf Clubs on Sao Miguel island or perhaps Terceira Golf Course on Terceira island.
 And if you’re a golf widow then don’t worry, there’s loads more to the Azores than just golf.